 What we provide:

-- Personalised individual tuition from experienced practicing artists and curators as well as expert technical assistance.
+- Personalised individual tuition from experienced practising artists and curators as well as expert technical assistance.

 - Lively studio culture with individual space for every student.